-Notebook hard drives are among the most important and most popular storage devices in the market.
+Notebook hard drives are among the most important and popular storage devices in the market.
 These drives come in different storage capacities, form factors, and speed of data access.

 A laptop or Notebook hard drive stores every user's information, including the operating system and other programs.
 Therefore, establishing basic requirements for choosing a laptop HDD is critical for making the right decisions.